streamlit/docs/content/library/advanced-features/app-testing/beyond-the-basics.md

 ## Automate your tests with GitHub actions

 One of the key benefits of app testing is that tests can be automated.
-Very commonly, GitHub actions are used to validate commits and prevent accidental breaks.
+GitHub actions are commonly used to validate commits and prevent accidental breaks.
 As an example, take a look at our [`streamlit/llm-examples`](https://github.com/streamlit/llm-examples) repo.
-Within `.github/workflows` a script creates a virtual Python environment and [runs `pytest`](https://github.com/streamlit/llm-examples/blob/bbcc2667cec2a347b34ab3420b57d6ecb42a3188/.github/workflows/python-app.yml#L38).
+Within `.github/workflows`, a script creates a virtual Python environment and [runs `pytest`](https://github.com/streamlit/llm-examples/blob/bbcc2667cec2a347b34ab3420b57d6ecb42a3188/.github/workflows/python-app.yml#L38).

-Check out GitHub docs to learn more about [GitHub Actions](https://docs.github.com/en/actions) and [Automating Projects using Actions](https://docs.github.com/en/issues/planning-and-tracking-with-projects/automating-your-project/automating-projects-using-actions).
+Check out GitHub docs to learn about [GitHub Actions](https://docs.github.com/en/actions) and [Automating Projects using Actions](https://docs.github.com/en/issues/planning-and-tracking-with-projects/automating-your-project/automating-projects-using-actions).